terencemah/duke/docs/README.md

 Expected outcome:

-'    Got it.
+"    Got it.
 I've added this task:
        [D][x] History Essay (by: Mar 2 2020, 11.59pm)
-     Now you have 2 tasks in the list.'
+     Now you have 2 tasks in the list."